Poison Girl Friend: Career

-In the 1990s, Sekiguchi began her career as a Club DJ in Tokyo.
-In 1991, she self-produced her first mini-album POiSON GiRL FRiEND with her own independent label, Psycho Planet Communications.
+In the 1990s, POiSON GiRL FRiEND began her career as a Club DJ in Tokyo.
+In 1991, she self-produced her first mini-album POiSON GiRL FRiENDS with her own independent label, Psycho Planet Communications.

 In 1992, Melting Moment, her first major-label album as Poison Girl Friend, was released on Victor Entertainment (Endorphin).
-Hardly Ever Smile (Without You), on the album, has become her signature piece since, featuring a marriage of electric ambient house style and a texture of classical strings arranged by Neko Saito and performed by his strings quartet.
+"Hardly Ever Smile (Without You)", the first track on the album, has become her signature piece since, featuring a marriage of electric ambient house style and a texture of classical strings arranged by Neko Saito and performed by his strings quartet.

 In 1993 and 1994, POiSON GiRL FRiEND released three albums on Nippon Columbia.
 The year 1993 saw the releases of Shyness and Mr. Polyglot Remix, recorded in London and produced by Momus, whose second album The Poison Boyfriend had inspired Noriko to baptise her unit POiSON GiRL FRiEND.
 With these albums for which she collaborated closely with Momus and Simon Fisher Turner, she is often classified as a Shibuya-kei musician.
 In Mr. Polyglot Remix, she continued the exploration of the acoustic sound with the Balanescu Quartet.
-The subsequent album on Nippo Columbia Love Me (released in 1994) showed more French taste with songs titled in French, giving allusion to French cultural elements or covering French pop songs.
+The subsequent album on Nippon Columbia Love Me (released in 1994) showed more French taste with songs titled in French, giving allusion to French cultural elements or covering French pop songs.

-In 1993, she released under the name "Dark Eyed Kid" a dance-music album Angelic House' on Spiral Label.
-In the years that flowed she released, as dance music unit Kiss-O-Matic, circularhythm (1996) and Sambanista!
-(1997) on her own label Psychoplanet.
+In 1993, she released under the name "Dark Eyed Kid" a compilation Angelic House - Ambient Love Collection on the label Spiral.
+In the years that flowed she released, as dance music unit Kiss-O-Matic, circularhythm (1996), Sambanista!
+(1997), and St. Angélique (1997), on her own label Psycho Planet.